cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 The benefits is using Kubernetes native configuration as a way to configure your whole operation stack, benefiting from Kubernetes resources validation and self-healing capabilities.

-The Operator controller will then communicate with the K8s API server to add Service metrics endpoints and automatically generate the required Prometheus scrape configurations for the configured Services.
+The Operator controller will then communicate with the Kubernetes API server to add Service metrics endpoints and automatically generate the required Prometheus scrape configurations for the configured Services.

 ### Operator for GitOps
 Often, operators are associated with installing, upgrading and operating applications.
 One example that an operator could also "operate" things without managing an application can be found in the GitOps world.
 GitOps is the practice of using Git as the single source of truth for all resources.